Types of Friends in Your Life

 All these people count as friends.
 Why?

-Because you share deep story roots with them.
-You likely go to them for support (or at least have in the past).
+Because you share deep story roots with them, you likely go to them for support (or at least have in the past).
 But note: just because they might be related to you, it doesn’t automatically make them your family of choice.

 What groups of people do you share common goals with?
 With whom do you feel officially involved?
 These make up your formal community.